-If both adrenal glands are removed, patients must take steroid supplements of cortisone and hydrocortisone.
+Although individuals have two adrenal glands, only one normal gland is needed to provide adequate hormonal function.
+Where both glands must be removed, patients must take steroid supplements of cortisone and hydrocortisone.

 Adrenal Surgery at UCSF

-In many cases, a laparoscopic adrenalectomy can be performed, a minimally invasive surgery using tiny incisions and a small scope connected to a video camera.
+UCSF is a high volume major referral center for endocrine surgery.
+Most andrenalectomies can be performed laparoscopically through a minimally invasive surgery using tiny incisions and a small scope connected to a video camera.
 The camera sends a magnified image from inside the body to a monitor, giving the surgeon a close-up view of the adrenal anatomy who operates with miniature surgical instruments that have been passed through the scope.

 Laparoscopic adrenalectomy has key advantages for patients including: